 The City also continues to use land donation to preserve and expand affordable housing opportunities.
 The City has created a Real Property Policy for the purpose of establishing regulations which govern the acquisition and disposition of real property by the City.
 This policy also supports the City's goals of ensuring that there is a sufficient supply of adequate, decent, safe, sanitary, healthy, and affordable rental and owner-occupied housing for all income groups.
 The policy seeks to assist the private and non-profit housing sector in providing permanently affordable housing for low-, very low-, and extremely low-income households.
-The disposition of single-family properties supports the City's housing goals, including the provision of permanent affordable housing, neighborhood enhancement and stabilization, infill development, and mitigation of the impacts on vulnerable communities from gentrification and displacement.
-In April 2021, the City amended its Real Property Policy to include for-profit affordable housing providers to enable a more competitive and inclusive opportunity of disposing of surplus land for permanent affordable housing within the City.
-The City maintains a list of affordable housing providers that are engaged in the business of constructing affordable housing within the City.

 The City also maintains a list of all real property it has acquired, either by donation, escheatment or otherwise.
-As part of this process, the Department of Sustainable Development routinely shares this inventory with various City departments and with other governmental and affordable housing providers to determine whether there is any potential current or future use of the properties for the development of affordable housing.
 Per the City's Real Property Policy, all dispositions shall be conditioned upon a legal mechanism(s), as approved by the City Attorney's Office, which ensures the property will be permanently used as affordable housing.